joeinnes/shorturl/README.md

 }
 ```

-It runs on Node and Express, and depends on the .
+It runs on Node and Express, and depends on the short ID library.

 This software is released under the ☺ licence by Visual Idiot.